-Girls: Regular-Length Dress or Skirt (to knee or longer); Blouse/Top with sleeves and modestly buttoned (no seethrough fabric); Dress Shoes
+Girls: Dress or Skirt (to knee or longer); Blouse/Top with sleeves and modestly buttoned (no see-through fabric); Dress Shoes

-Guys: Suit or Sport Jacket with Dress Slacks; Dress Shirt (tucked in), Belt and Tie; Dress Shoes (no flip-flops) and Dress Socks.
-(During warmer months, coats and sweaters are optional and at the dean's discretion.
-Jackets can be removed, if it is too warm in church.)
+Guys: Suit, Sport Jacket, Sweater, or Vest with Dress Slacks; Dress Shirt (tucked in), Belt and Tie; Dress Shoes.
+[Jackets/Sweaters can be removed. if it is too warm in church.)